jschaves/colletct_data_p2pvalue/README.md

 # colletct_data_p2pvalue
-Get data for p2pvalue
+Get data for p2pvalue<br />
 Script to collect data from Internet
 <h2>Script google_result_stats</h2>
-File google_result_stats.iim should be used with <a href="https://addons.mozilla.org/es/firefox/addon/imacros-for-firefox/">Imacros</a> plugin for Firefox.
+File google_result_stats.iim should be used with <a href="https://addons.mozilla.org/es/firefox/addon/imacros-for-firefox/">Imacros</a> plugin for Firefox.<br />
-Set WAIT SECONDS=10 to the time in seconds to wait till next search, taking into account that, if you go too fast, Google can block you.
+Set WAIT SECONDS=10 to the time in seconds to wait till next search, taking into account that, if you go too fast, Google can block you.<br />
 Enter this code in Imacros:
 <pre>
 VERSION BUILD=8820413 RECORDER=FX